tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 In the hushed whispers around the campfire, we don't just share rations; we share stories of our loved ones.
 Lieutenant Tuấn talks about his little brother, a bright-eyed boy who wanted to be a teacher, now lying in an unmarked grave.
 Private Sĩ's voice breaks as he recounts the night the North Vietnamese soldiers stormed his village, his mother's cry haunting his dreams.

 As I finish setting the mine, my fingers, calloused and scarred, instinctively reach into the pocket of my uniform.
-I pull out a photo from my pocket, worn from too many days tucked close to my heart.
+I pull out a photo, worn from too many days tucked close to my heart.
 It's a family photo, one of the few keepsakes I have from a life that now seems a world away.
 My eyes linger on one face in particular - Hiệp, my older brother.

 Hiep, the person who taught me how to ride a bike on the uneven dirt roads of ​​Túy Loan.
 Hiep, the person who used his own body to shield mine, when our drunken father came home in a fury, his fists itching for something to hit.